sbshrey/splinter/README.md

 - [Private XO](examples/private_xo/): Two services talk over a circuit to play a private game of tic tac toe (XO).

-- [Gameroom](examples/gameroom/): Web application that allows you to set up a dynamic multi-party circuit (called a "gameroom") and play tic tac toe (XO).
+- [Supplychain](examples/supplychain/): Web application that allows you to set up a dynamic multi-party circuit (called a "supplychain") and play tic tac toe (XO).

 ## License